Nepal restaurant serves up opportunity for deaf

 KATHMANDU As the diners enter, Ram Babu Kafle strolls over with a notebook and ballpoint pen and stands beside their table at the Bakery café in the Nepali capital of Kathmandu.

-He touches his ear and mouth and raises his fingers, signalling the customers to place their orders using sign language because he can neither speak nor hear.
+He touches his ear and mouth and raises his fingers, signaling the customers to place their orders using sign language because he can neither speak nor hear.

 This job and those of waiters at the restaurant's other branches are a rare job opportunity for the deaf in Nepal, providing an income and independence not only for them but for the rest of their family as well.